 - Hilarious in Hindsight: Guess who is sometimes called The Great Ratzinga in Italy.

-- And then recently topped during the "I Vendicatopi" story arc (initially a Shallow Parody of The Avengers), when Rat-Man discovers that his hero Mr. Mouse created not just the superheroes but also the supervillains, and all in the name of profit.
+- Then topped during the "I Vendicatopi" story arc (initially a Shallow Parody of The Avengers), when Rat-Man discovers that his hero Mr. Mouse created not just the superheroes but also the supervillains, and all in the name of profit.

 - What do you mean Rat-Man is Walker's biological son?
 What do you mean he'll be the next incarnation of the Shadow?!